Deck Maintenance Tips

 • What timber should I build my new deck with?

+This really comes down to your budget.
 Pine is by far the cheapest and most common option and is treated against rotting.
 It can be stained to look like kwila or another shade of your choice.

 Hardwoods such as Kwila, Garapa, and Vitex are not treated and will deteriorate quickly if they are not protected by some sort of preservative.

-All timbers will turn grey within about 6 month if they are not regularly treated with a UV resistance product.
+All timbers will turn grey within about 6 months if they are not regularly treated with a UV resistance product.

 • Do you offer finance terms for your services?